-The San Isidro Labrador Convent was declared as a National Cultural Treasure
+The Parish Convent was declared as a National Cultural Treasure

 THE SAN ISIDRO LABRADOR CONVENT

-Right across the street fronting the church is the San Isidro Labrador Convent.
+Right across the street fronting San Isidro Labrador Parish Church is the parish convent.
 The huge old structure was declared a National Cultural Treasure by the National Museum of the Philippines.
 It is also nominated for the UNESCO World Heritage Tentative List since 2006 under the collective group of Baroque Churches of the Philippines.

 The U-shaped bahay na bato convent is one of the largest convents built during the Spanish colonial era.
 The first floor was stonewalled while wood panels can be found on the second floor.
 Its dimension is 42 meters (138 ft) by 38 meters (125 ft).
 The Partitions of the convent were removed, but the original structure was maintained.
 It now houses the Siquijor Heritage Museum, which has collections of important church relics and paraphernalia.
 Unfortunately, during my visit, the museum was closed.

-No authorities were present during my visit at the convent, so I was not able to get more information about the place.
-I was just surprised that almost the entire of the second floor of the second floor of the convent was empty.
+No authorities were present during my visit to the convent, so I was not able to get more information about the place.
+I was just surprised that almost the entirety of the second floor of the convent was empty.
 I’m sure there was a reason for it.

-If you have more information about San Isidro Labrador Parish Church or Lazi Church and its old convent, please message us.
+If you have more information about Lazi Church and its old convent, please message us.